OctopusDeploy/blog/blog/2021-07/config-as-code-what-is-it-how-is-it-beneficial/index.md

 ## Infrastructure as Code vs. Config as Code

 Infrastructure as Code (IaC) concerns itself with the deployment of the underlying infrastructure necessary to support an application’s environment.
-This can lead to confusion as it looks similar to managing configurations.
+This can cause confusion as it looks similar to managing configurations.

 Config as Code is about managing the specific application configuration settings themselves, which is separated from your infrastructure code and managed in its own unique process.